FREE SHIPPING on all professional books

 Beyond the Book

-If you’d like to book Jennifer for your school or district’s next PD, email firstname.lastname@example.org to consult with our PD Specialist or click the blue “Book This Author” icon to explore the various PD options available.
+If you’d like to book Jennifer for your school or district’s next PD, email firstname.lastname@example.org to consult with our PD Specialist or click the blue “Book This Author” icon.

 - A Place for Wonder: Reading and Writing Nonfiction in the Primary Grades (Grades K–3)